 Cervical (neck) injuries usually result in four-limb paralysis called tetraplegia.
-A person with complete C5 SCI does not have the ability to move their trunk or legs.
-They have limited movement of their arms and should be able to move their shoulders and bend their elbows.
-A person with C5 SCI will experience low endurance, may have difficulty taking a deep breath, and may need help to cough.
+A person with complete C6 SCI does not have the ability to move their trunk or legs.
+They have limited movement of the arms and should be able to move their shoulders, bend their elbows, and extend their wrists.
+A person with C6 SCI will experience low endurance, may have difficulty taking deep breaths, and may need help to cough.

-The position of key muscle groups still working after a C5 spinal cord injury are also indicated in Figure 1.
+The position of key muscle groups still working after a C6 spinal cord injury are indicated in Figure 1.
 They may include: